rackspace/php-opencloud/docs/userguide/Orchestration/README.md

 ### 1. Instantiate an OpenStack or Rackspace client.

-Choose one of the following two options:
+To use the Orchestration service, you must first instantiate a `OpenStack` or `Rackspace` client object.

-* If you are working with a vanilla OpenStack cloud, instantiate an `OpenCloud\OpenStack` client as shown below.
+* If you are working with an OpenStack cloud, instantiate an `OpenCloud\OpenStack` client as follows:

     ```php
     use OpenCloud\OpenStack;